Obarun/66/doc/66-status.md

 66 status -nf name,status foo
 ```

-Only displays the contents of the log file of the service `foo`
+Displays the state of `foo` without its log

 ```
-66 status -f logfile foo
+66 status -f name,status,enabled foo
 ```

-Also, displays the last 100 lines of the log file of the service `foo`
+Reads the whole log of the service `foo` — `status` only ever shows its last few lines

 ```
-66 status -f logfile -p100 foo
+66 log foo
 ```

 In a script you can do